Forklift Operator jobs in Germany (Gabelstaplerfahrer / Staplerfahrer)

 - We verify documents and contact you if your profile matches active demand.

-Tip: Include a short line like “Counterbalance + Reach Truck, RF scanning, 2-shift, cross-dock experience” — it speeds up screening.
+Example line: “Counterbalance + Reach Truck, RF scanning, 2-shift, cross-dock experience.”

 Vacancy story: the first 90 minutes decide everything

-- You start with zone rules: speed limits, pedestrian crossings, and “no-phone” areas near docks.
+- Start with zone rules: speed limits, pedestrian crossings, and “no-phone” areas near docks.

-- Then a short equipment check: horn, brakes, mast movement, forks, and battery/LP gas status.
+- Then a short equipment check: horn, brakes, mast movement, forks, battery/LP gas status.

-- After that, real work begins: staging pallets for outbound lanes, replenishment, or unloading timed trucks.
+- Then volume: staging pallets for outbound lanes, replenishment, unloading timed trucks.

 Forklift Operator Germany — common questions